Measuring Script/Command Execution Time in PowerShell

 }

-In this example, the command block is completed in 710 milliseconds.
+In this example, the command block was executed in 710 milliseconds.

 Measure-Command : get PowerShell script Execution time

-You can convert the result to a more convenient time format:
+You can convert the result into a more convenient time format:

 $cmd_time = Measure-Command -Expression {Get-Event}